-New Delhi: 253 villages have been electrified across the country during last week (from 8th to 14 February) under the Deen Dayal Upadhyaya Gram Jyoti Yojana (DDUGJY).
-Out of these electrified villages, 111 villages belong to Odisha, 81 to Assam, 40 to Jharkhand, 13 to Rajasthan, 4 to Bihar, 3 to Madhya Pradesh and 1 to Uttar Pradesh.
-The progress of ongoing electrification process can be tracked on this site.
+New Delhi: Under the Deen Dayal Upadhyaya Gram Jyoti Yojna (DDUGJY), 38 villages have been electrified across the country during the last week of January.
+Out of these electrified villages, 2 villages belong to Assam, 3 to Bihar, 40 to Jharkhand, 34 to Chhattisgarh, 143 in Odisha, 7 in Rajasthan, 3 in Tripura, 5 in Uttar Pradesh and 1 in Madhya Pradesh.
+The progress of ongoing electrification process can be tracked here.

-In view of Prime Minister Narendra Modi’s address to nation on Independence Day, the Union government has decided to electrify remaining 18,452 unelectrified villages within 1,000 days by 1 May 2018.
-The project has been taken on a mission mode and strategy for electrification consists of squeezing the implementation schedule to 12 months and also dividing the village electrification process into 12-stage milestones with defined timelines for monitoring.
+Following Prime Minister Narendra Modi’s address to the nation on the last Independence Day, the Union government has decided to electrify remaining 18,452 unelectrified villages within 1,000 days — by 1 May 2018.
+The project has been taken on a mission mode; the strategy for electrification consists of squeezing the implementation schedule to 12 months and also dividing village electrification process in 12-stage milestones with defined timelines for monitoring.

-During 2015-16, 5,279 villages have been electrified till date.
-Out of the remaining 13,173 villages, 9,228 villages are to be electrified through grid, 3,398 villages are to be electrified through off-grid where grid solutions are out of reach due to geographical barriers; 547 villages are to be electrified by different State governments.
+In the financial year 2015-16, which is yet to be over, 4,781 villages have been electrified till date.
+Out of the remaining 13,671, 10,690 villages are to be electrified through grid, 1,998 villages are to be electrified through off-grid (where grid solutions are out of reach due to geographical barriers) and 983 villages are to be electrified by the respective State governments.

-A total of 1,654 villages were electrified between April 2015 and 14 Aug 2015.
-After the government took the initiative on a mission mode, 3,625 additional villages have been electrified from 15 August 2015 to 14 February.
+A total of 1,654 villages were electrified between April 2015 and August 2015.
+Once the initiative got into a mission mode, 3,127 additional villages were electrified from 15 August 2015 to 31 January.

-In order to expedite the progress further, gram vidyut abhiyantas (electrical engineers for villages) are closely monitoring the progress; RPM meeting are being held to review the situation on a monthly basis, and a list of villages that are under-energised is being shared with the State distribution companies, helping in the identification of villages where milestone progress is delayed.
+In order to expedite the process further, the Gram Vidyut Abhiyantas (electrical engineers employed in villages) are closely monitoring the progress on a through monthly reviews during the RPM meeting, sharing of list of villages that are at the stage of under-energisation with the state distribution companies and identifying the villages where milestone progress is getting delayed.